strapi/documentation/docs/developer-docs/latest/development/backend-customization.md

 :::: tab One-to-One

-One-to-One relationships are useful when one entity can be linked to only one other entity.
+One-to-One relationships are useful when one entry can be linked to only one other entry.

 They can be unidirectional or bidirectional.
 In unidirectional relationships, only one of the models can be queried with its linked item.